Thinkwise/docs/docs/platform_overview.md

 ## User Interfaces

-**The GUIs are available in various technologies such as Windows, Web and mobile devices.
+**The user interfaces are available in various technologies such as Windows, Web and mobile devices.
 These can also be deployed alongside each other in one application.
-Thinkwise ensures that the GUIs will also become available for future technologies so that the applications automatically remain up-to-date.**
+Thinkwise ensures that the user interfaces will also become available for future technologies so that the applications automatically remain up-to-date.**

-The GUI does not have to be programmed.
+The user interfaces does not have to be programmed.
 It is completely built up during runtime on the basis of:

 1. Model
-   - contains the definition of the GUI.
+   - contains the definition of the user interfaces.
    - is defined in the SF and synchronized with IAM.
 2. Authorization
    - omits everything for which a user is not authorized.